mcruzdev/blog/docs/posts/quarkus-dapr.md

   metadata:
   - name: connectionString
     value: "<CONNECTION STRING>"
-  - name: outboxPublishPubsub # Required
+  - name: outboxPublishPubsub # required
     value: "mypubsub"
-  - name: outboxPublishTopic # Required
+  - name: outboxPublishTopic # required
     value: "newOrder"
-  - name: outboxPubsub # Optional
+  - name: outboxPubsub # optional
     value: "myOutboxPubsub"
-  - name: outboxDiscardWhenMissingState #Optional.
-Defaults to false
+  - name: outboxDiscardWhenMissingState # optional, defaults to false
     value: false
 ```

-There a bunch of configurations and Component types, to see a more detailed view, see the [official documentation for each building block](https://docs.dapr.io/reference/components-reference/).
+There are a bunch of configurations and Component types, to see a more detailed view, see the [official documentation for each building block](https://docs.dapr.io/reference/components-reference/).

 ### What is Quarkus?